adrenth/thetvdb/README.md

 ## Contributing

 Please contribute to make this package even better.
+I've started making this package compatible with TheTVDB.com API 2.0.
+Any contributions to the `2.0` branch are very welcome.